DennisHollanders/gnn-dnr/README.md

 ## Overview
 This repository contains the full pipeline to devevelop graph neural networks to solve distribution network reconfiguration.
 This repo can in general be subdivided into two components

+0. :TODO this README is still WIP and the repo should be cleaned.
+0. *Abstract*
 1. *Data Generation*
 2. *GNN Development*